 Quincy University is accredited as a four-year university by The Higher Learning Commission, a Commission of the North Central Association of Colleges and Schools, 30 N. LaSalle Street, Suite 2400, Chicago, Illinois 60602-2504 (800.621.7440).
-It is approved by the Illinois State Educator Preparation and Licensure Board, 100 N. First Street, Springfield, Illinois 62707-0001 (217.782.4330), to offer education programs for elementary and high school teacher certification.
+It is approved by the Illinois State Educator Preparation and Licensure Board, 100 N. First Street, Springfield, Illinois 62707-0001 (217.782.4330), to offer education programs for elementary and high school teacher licensure.

-Quincy University is also a member of the American Council on Education, Association of Governing Boards, Council for Higher Education Accreditation, Council of Independent Colleges, National Association of Independent Colleges and Universities, Association of Catholic Colleges and Universities, Association of Franciscan Colleges and Universities, College Consortium for International Studies, the Associated Colleges of Illinois, the Federation of Independent Illinois Colleges and Universities, Association for Supervision and Curriculum Development, Illinois Association of Colleges for Teacher Education, Illinois Association of Teacher Educators, Illinois Association for Teacher Education in Private Colleges, National Association for Professional Development Schools, and the Council for Exceptional Children.
+Quincy University is also a member of the Council for Advancement and Support of Education, Council for Higher Education Accreditation, Council of Independent Colleges, National Association of Independent Colleges and Universities, Association of Catholic Colleges and Universities, Association of Franciscan Colleges and Universities, College Consortium for International Studies, the Associated Colleges of Illinois, the Federation of Independent Illinois Colleges and Universities, Association for Supervision and Curriculum Development, National Association for Professional Development Schools, and the Council for Exceptional Children.